ggouws/HPC_NCBI-SRA_data_submission/READme.md

     environmental/mixed DNA (metagenetics, metabarcoding and metagenomic)
     studies, targeted amplicons and genomic sequences.

-    A few of the more common templates are linked provided for download here:\
+    A few of the more common templates are available for download from this
-\
+    repository:

      - [<u>Template for multiple sequence read files from a model organism</u>](https://docs.google.com/spreadsheets/d/1jeIcFDJvJKnaKeCEP-T0Lio59_c6dCon/edit?usp=sharing&ouid=103704150987277628350&rtpof=true&sd=true)
 (e.g., WGS, ddRAD, RNAseq, genome assembly)

-\- Template for multiple sequence read files from an individual or individuals of the same species (e.g., WGS or ddRAD popgenomics, RNAseq, genome assembly)
+     - Template for multiple sequence read files from an individual or individuals of the same species (e.g., WGS or ddRAD popgenomics, RNAseq, genome assembly)